istio/istio.io/content/docs/concepts/traffic-management/index.md

 and are familiar with Istio's high-level architecture.

-Using Istio's traffic management model essentially decouples traffic flow and infrastructure scaling, letting operators specify via Pilot what rules they want traffic to follow rather than which specific pods/VMs should receive traffic - Pilot and intelligent Envoy proxies look after the rest.
+Using Istio's traffic management model essentially decouples traffic flow and infrastructure scaling, letting you specify via Pilot what rules they want traffic to follow rather than which specific pods/VMs should receive traffic - Pilot and intelligent Envoy proxies look after the rest.
 For example, you can specify via Pilot that you want 5%